joaquinlpereyra/twitterImgBot/README.md

 Setup
 ===============

 **In short**: You'll need python3, tweepy and the [twitter tokens](https://dev.twitter.com/oauth/overview/application-owner-access-token).
 You need to fill the settings file inside the 'settings' folder with the appropiate information *(every option is expalined below in detail)*.
-You'll probably want a task scheduler too (more information about this in the **live example and full automation idea** section).
+You'll probably want a task scheduler too (to fully [automate the bot](
+#Live-example-and-full-automation-idea)).

+**Longish explanation**:

 Python3 comes with pretty much every modern distro, but you probably don't have tweepy installed.
 Then you should install pip.
 ```sudo apt-get install python3-pip```